Navy Seal-Approved Wetsuits: Dive into the Best Picks for Action

 Question: What type of wetsuit did you wear in BUDS?
 I wore just the issued upper top in BUDS which was from a local dive shop in San Diego.

 Question: What type of outfit did you wear in the Teams?
-I had a custom fitted full suit.
+I had a custom fitted full wetsuit.
 I used the heavier suit when I was training on the East Coast during fall, winter and spring.

 I trained a lot in the Caribbean so I would mostly put on a long sleeve t-shirt to protect from jelly fish or a thin layer on just my chest.